Myau5x/anti-recommender/README.md

 # anti-recommender
 I often have to decide not where I really want to eat but filter places where I defenitelly don't want to go.
-So I want to create something that filter this places for me automatically
+Yelp ratings don't help well because people care about different things and what is 5 for me is 2 for somebody, and vice versa.

-## base model
+## baseline

-minimum result create model that perform better than just predict all that worse 3.5 is bad , all is more than 3.5 is good
+minimum result: create model that perform better than just predict all that worse 3.5 (or 4) is bad , all is more than 3.5 (4) is good.

-## plans
+## data

-I plan to train model on part of Yelp academic dataset, validate on other part of Academic dataset , and finally validate on some scraped data
+For training models I used Yelp Academic Dataset available here :